 What it is:

-A competitive funding round that will result in two or three filmmakers / filmmaking teams being selected to participate in a development and mentoring process.
-The selected filmmaking teams will receive a cash budget as well as in-kind production and post-production resources to produce their film, which will then have its world premiere at the AIYFF, 2018 where there films will be debated on and judged by the select youth jury.
+A competitive funding round that will result in two or three filmmaking teams (subject to submission numbers and quality) being selected to participate in a development and mentoring process over the course of 10 months.
+The selected filmmaking teams will receive a cash budget as well as high level mentorship, in-kind production and post-production resources to produce their film, which will then have its world premiere at the AIYFF, 2019 where their films will be debated on and judged by the select youth jury.
 The coveted South Australian Encouragement Award will then be presented to the winning film at the closing ceremony.

 What’s on offer:

 - Custom one-on-one mentoring through the entire process

 - Participation in a development lab where your idea (and you) will be challenged, refined and perfected. (catering provided).
 Valued at $500

 - A series of six, two hour masterclasses with six industry practitioners.
 (Estimated value $2000)

 - A cash budget of $1500 thanks to the City of Norwood, Payneham and St. Peters and AIYFF

 - In-Kind equipment hire to the value of $500